ThatScode24/Facturation-Bar/README.md

 Users can apply a percentage discount to the total bill, allowing for special promotions or customer loyalty rewards.
 The software calculates the new total after applying the discount, ensuring transparency in pricing.

 - Temporary Bill Viewing:
 The application provides a feature to view a temporary bill before finalizing the order.
-This allows users to review the items selected, their prices, and the total amount,
+This allows users to review the items selected, their prices, and the total amount.

 Command to execute the script: